The America the Beautiful Pass: How it Can Save You Money

 For example, Utah has thirteen national park sites.
 That includes the “Mighty 5”, which is Zion, Bryce, Canyonlands, Capitol Reef and Arches.
 Most people on a Utah park road trip plan on including those five – if not more – park units when they visit.

-For example, I was recently at the Tonto National Forest to kayak the Salt River.
-Visitors are normally required to purchase a Tonto Pass.
-But since I had my America the Beautiful pass, I was able to display it in my vehicle and spend no additional money.
+For example, I was recently at the Tonto National Forest to kayak the Salt River near Phoenix.
+Visitors are required to purchase a Tonto Pass but since I had my America the Beautiful Pass, I was able to display it in my vehicle and pay no additional money.

-Where to Buy an America the Beautiful Pass
+Where Can You Buy an America the Beautiful Pass?

 Buying a Pass in a Park

-When purchasing a pass at a park, simply tell the ranger at the entrance station you’d like to purchase a pass.
-Present your identification and your method of payment, sign your pass and just like that, you’re an America the Beautiful pass holder.
+To buy a pass at a park, simply tell the ranger at the entrance station you’d like to purchase a pass.
+Present your identification and your method of payment, sign your pass and just like that, you’re an America the Beautiful Pass holder.

 How to Use an America the Beautiful Pass at the Park